4.1: Departmental Review

 27. In addition the review team shall conduct a tour of the department's resources, which shall be facilitated by a departmental representative.

 28. At the end of the review visit the review team will provide the department with preliminary oral feedback on some of the key findings of the review team.
 This feedback shall include an indication of the review team's recommendation on the revalidation of taught programmes.
-The University strongly encourages as many members of the department under review as possible to attend this feedback session.

 Documentation required as part of the review process